ampl/mp/doc/rst/model-guide.rst

 Conditional expressions
 ~~~~~~~~~~~~~~~~~~~~~~~

-AMPL already provides an :ampl:`if-then-else` operator that returns a value
+AMPL already provides an ``if-then-else`` operator that returns a value
 that can be used in expressions:

 - if *logical-expr* then *object-expr1*